2017-2020 Fellowship Competition

-- Confidential letters of reference from no more than three referees.
-Additional letters cannot be included in your dossier.
-Letters should be emailed directly in Word or PDF format to firstname.lastname@example.org (NB.
-This email address for letters only; all questions should be sent to email@example.com)
+Confidential letters of reference from no more than three referees.
+Additional letters cannot be included.
+Letters should be emailed by referees directly in Word or PDF format to email@example.com (NB.
+This email address is for letters only; all questions should be sent to firstname.lastname@example.org).

-- Candidates may also arrange to have their letters emailed directly to firstname.lastname@example.org by an electronic dossier service (such as Interfolio).
+Candidates may also arrange to have their letters emailed by an electronic dossier service (such as Interfolio) to email@example.com.

 - electronic letterhead and signature preferred, if available

-- letter should be addressed to: Director, Molly Greene (personal address is not necessary if you are using a dossier service)
+- letter should be addressed to: Director, Susan Stewart (personal address not necessary if you are using a dossier service)

 - subject line of the email should be: applicant's last name, first name